 Like a blog, newsletters must add value.
 If you are just telling me what workshop you’re selling this month I’m unlikely to get to the end and hit “sign me up.”
 But, if you share info (which can feel like a blog but it’s not because a blog is on your website) then tell me how the workshop or class you’re offering goes along with that added value I’m more likely to say “take my money.”
 Does that make sense?

 What you put in your newsletters really depends on you and your business.
-If you want my newsletter 101 courses contact me here.
-For those of you already writing newsletters who want to take them to the next level join me on my next webinar here.
+If you want my newsletter 101 courses, click here.
+For those of you already writing newsletters who want to take them to the next level, check my course.
 But, keep them fun, think of them as writing to a penpal.
 What would you say to a friend you haven’t seen in a week, month, or year?
 Why do they need to hear this?
 How can they hear more?

 Do you need a blog, a newsletter, or both?
 Great questions!
 I am so glad you asked.
 I am going to say you need both.
 They serve two massively different purposes.
 Blogging attracts people to your site but once they are there the likelihood of them coming back is slim.
 Unless they become a client and have to come back to sign up for sessions or classes then any updates you make to your site, your schedule, your offerings may not be seen.
 So, having a newsletter that shares these updates is key to getting eyes on all your good stuff!
 If you just do a newsletter then your website won’t be able to be the best assistant you ever had.
 It can’t be the answer to peoples burning internet questions if you don’t have answers.
 How often you blog and send newsletters is up to you.
 I share a TON about these things in my online coaching group.
 And we can dive deeper into what’s the perfect combo for your business in there.